A-Altemara/Console.CodingTracker/README.md

 # Console Coding Tracker

-This is a console application that allows users to track and manage their coding time.
+This is a console application that allows users to track and manage their coding time and goals.
 The application uses a SQLite database to store and retrieve habit data.
-Users can insert, delete, update, and view their logged times.
+Users can insert, delete, update, and view their logged times and goals.

 ## Description

-- SQLite Database: The application creates a SQLite database if one doesn't exist and creates a table to store habit data.
+- SQLite Database: The application creates a SQLite database if one doesn't exist and creates a table to store coding and goals data.
 - Error Handling: The application handles possible errors to ensure it doesn't crash and provides appropriate error messages to the user.
 - Menu Options: The application presents a menu to the user with options to Select Coding Menu or Goals Menu
   - The Coding Menu presents a menu to the user with options to insert a session, delete a session, update a session, view all session, and exit to the main menu.
   - The Goals Menu presents a menu to the user with options to insert a goal, delete a goal, update a goal, view a single goal, view all goal, and exit to the main menu.
 - Termination: The application continues to run until the user chooses the "Exit" option.
 - The application interacts with the database using Dapper ORM.
-- Display on the console using Spector
+- Display on the console using Spector Console

 ## Dependancies